 Above all, test automation can significantly multiply time and effort.
 Proper setting of stakeholder expectations is key to maintaining the same vision of success.
 While Selenium and Appium are respectable solutions for testing web and mobile apps, they are unquestionably tedious to maintain.

-Functionize’s Natural Language Processing and Adaptive Event Analysis (AEA) engines gives your test lead even more power, speed, and flexibility.
+Functionize's Natural Language Processing and ML engine gives your test lead even more power, speed, and flexibility.
 It also helps you to significantly reduce the burden of test reconfiguration and maintenance.
 A company that makes a substantial investment in an automation platform like Functionize will better exploit the assets in their delivery pipelines.
 This will translate directly into higher quality products, happy customers, and better marketplace positioning.